 The EPSL lists all substances that are prohibited for use during FEI events.
 Substances that are not listed on the EPSL are not prohibited provided that they do not have a similar chemical structure or biological effect to a substance listed on the EPSL.

 The EPSL is available below as a pdf, an online database and a mobile app.
 Links to these tools can be found by clicking on the buttons below.

 Changes to the Equine Prohibited Substances List

-Medication administration proir to and at events
+Medication administration prior to and at events

 Before giving any substance to a horse competing at FEI events, athletes and their support personnel should always check if the substance is prohibited.
 If so, a withdrawal time must be observed before competing and the FEI publishes a 'List of Detection Times' which can be found below.
 Elective Testing is always available and the FEI organises specific elective testing programmes for horses competing in major Games.
-Information concerning elective testing can be found here
+Information concerning elective testing can be found here.

+Athletes and their support teams are stongly encouraged to work closely with their veterinarians when administering substances to horses.
 The FEI has published a warning regarding the use of supplements (including herbal supplements) and products of which the ingredients are unknown.
 Any substances which affects the performance of a horse in a calming (tranquillising) or an energising (stimulant) manner and which contain a Prihibited Substance are forbidden.
 Athletes should also be aware that the use of a calming product during competition may also have important safety consequences.

 |The FEI Prohibited Substances List effective 1 January 2020 *|

 |Changes to the Equine Prohibited Substances List effective 1 January 2020 *|